AdamJD01/HP1PCPatchDifferences/Support/Finished Version/readme.txt

 Keyboard Controls:

-Some PC keyboards cannot recognise certain combinations of 3 or more simultaneously pressed keys.
+Some PC keyboards cannot recognize certain combinations of 3 or more simultaneously pressed keys.
 To resolve this you may redefine your control keys through the 'Options' menu.
 Should you decide to change controls away from